-Ellison's spokesman speaks
+Ellison spokesman speaks

 — Isaiah Breen (@isikbreen) September 14, 2017

-Tracing this back to the beginning, I think the caricature to which Bari Weiss referred and which Green found a fine likeness of Eli can be accessed in the tweet below.
+Tracing this back to the beginning, I think the caricature to which Bari Weiss referred and which Breen found a fine likeness of Eli can be accessed in the tweet below.

 eli i think the picture of you is nice https://t.co/hVZAI6TmIH

-Note: UPDATE: I should note that Breen describes himself on Twitter as Ellison’s former press secretary.
-Corresponding with Breen yesterday in an exchange subsequently posted on Twitter, Kredo confirmed that Breen “had not been fired for sending the series of sarcastic Tweets.”
-Calling Ellison’s office today, I was told that Breen was in a meeting.
-I have asked him by email whether he is still employed by Ellison, as I believe him to be.